-- Minutes where KPI data has been reviewed, demonstrating that the training lead regularly reviews BSG quality and safety indicators for all endoscopy trainers. - > Evidence of feedback and discussion (eg minutes where trainers have been reviewed and other communication such as emails to trainers with action points).
+- Minutes where KPI data has been reviewed, demonstrating that the training lead regularly reviews NEQI quality and safety indicators for all endoscopy trainers. - Evidence of feedback and discussion (e.g. minutes where trainers have been reviewed and other communication such as emails to trainers with action points).

-18.5: All trainers supervising dedicated training lists are registered on JETS, have attended (or are supported to attend) a TTT course and have maintained and updated trainer skills relevant to the procedures for which they act as a trainer.
+18.5: All trainers supervising dedicated training lists are registered on NQAIS, have attended a STEPS Train the Colonoscopy Trainer course and have maintained and updated trainer skills relevant to the procedures for which they act as a trainer.

-All trainers should maintain and develop their training skills.
-Examples of this include:
+All trainers should maintain and develop their training skills